eonk/CrimeSciData/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-5-1.png" width="672" />

 The first line above begins a plot by calling the `ggplot()` function, and putting the data into it.
-You have to name your dataframe witg the `data` argument, and then, within the `aes()` command you pass the specific variables which you want to plot.
+You have to name your dataframe with the `data` argument, and then, within the `aes()` command you pass the specific variables which you want to plot.
 In this case, we only want to see the distribution of one variable, banning orders, in the y axis and we will plot the club supported in the x axis.

 The second line is where we add the *geometry*.
 This is where we tell R what we want the graph to be.
 Here we say we want it to be points by using `geom_points`.
 You can see a list of all possible geoms [here](https://ggplot2.tidyverse.org/reference/).